Smart-Ace-Designs/ScriptoForm.Docs/docs/Controls/ComboBox.md

 Designing the functionality and behavior of a ComboBox within a ScriptoForm might include:

-- Items can be pre-added to a ComboBox during the `OnLoad()` event of the main form and added or removed during runtime as required
+- The items can in a ComboBox can be pre-added during the `OnLoad()` event of the main form and\or modified at runtime
 - Actions can be performed when trigged by the `SelectedIndexChanged()` event of a ComboBox
-- The value of the selected text in a ComboBox can be obtained by using the `.Text` property of a ComboBox
+- The value of the selected text in a ComboBox can be obtained from the `Text` property

 ## Examples
 Instantiate a control pair: